Overview of the Cervical Spine:

 A total disc replacement will typically require a couple of days in the hospital.

 The upper and lower endplates are made from PEEK, which is a well-known polymer used in spine surgery for many years.
 The surfaces of the device that contact bone are coated with titanium, which the vertebral bodies will attach to over time.
 The middle of the device is ceramic composite, which has a long history in orthopedic implants.
-Simplify Disc permits the full diagnostic capability of MRI, minimizing patient exposure to ionizing radiation from CT scans.
+Simplify Disc permits the full diagnostic capability of MRI, minimizing patient exposure to high-dose ionizing radiation from CT scans.

 Epidural Steroid Injections are a common method of treating inflammation associated with neck pain.
 The spinal nerves become inflamed and painful due to narrowing of the passages where the nerves travel as they pass down or out of the spine.